avoid asocial violence with

 instils an innate confidence that you can handle the worst kinds

 with this is the peace it can bring the world.
-Peace is its purpose [link to December 2013 blog by Chris Ranck-Buhr now broken].
+Peace is its purpose [first read in December 2013 blog by Chris Ranck-Buhr, now broken; also see When Violence Is the Answer Chapter 10].

-Scary thoughts are replaced by life-saving skills.
+Scary thoughts are replaced by life-saving skills, by empathic humility and calm confidence.
 "Peace is the purpose."

-real understanding of violence.
+real understanding of violence (Part 1).
 Most movies have the characters

 scramble for the gun or knife on the floor.
 TFT teaches us that the

-mind is the most important tool, not the gun or knife.
-It tells us to
+brain/mind is the most important tool, not the gun or knife.

 In this way, we move beyond intimidation and see what works = intent.

-We just need to produce injury, that is spinal reflexes, by
+We just need to produce injury (spinal reflexes and consequent critical injury) by

 consistently targetting specific body areas, often those barred from